abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-We previously play with `store.find` to load all our friend from the `API` and that's what we are doing here again, but this time we are returning them from the `model` hook in our `Friends Index Route`, what `Ember` does is that it waits for this call to be completed and then when it has some data it automatically creates a `Friends Index Controller`  setting the property `model` with the content returned from the `API`.
-We can also define explicitly the controllers but we'll see that in another chapter.
+We previously play with `store.find` to load all our friend from the
+`API` and that's what we are doing here again, but this time we are
+returning them from the `model` hook in our `Friends Index Route`,
+what `Ember` does is that it waits for this call to be completed and
+then when it has some data it automatically creates a `Friends Index
+Controller` (or we can define a controller explicitly) and then sets
+the property `model` with the content returned from the `API`.

 If we go again to [http://localhost:4200/friends](http://localhost:4200/friends) we'll see now a list of friends, listed by their first and last name.